Understand Candy Portions

 Make a Plan

-During the summer, there will be treats at many events.
+Summer is the perfect time for treating.
 Think about when and how you want to treat yourself, so you are not faced with making on-the-spot decisions.
 You can also prepare for celebrations by choosing a lighter lunch or incorporating a brisk walk into your day.

 Focus on Favorites